 Technology as an industry is the ground zero for the many of business’ most influential developments.
 It is also distinguished in how it leverages data as both an asset, and as an economy in and of itself.

-We have witnessed the measurable impact of this phenomenon from both positive and negative perspectives.
+According to Social Gone Viral, an Instagram automation service, we have witnessed the measurable impact of this phenomenon from both positive and negative perspectives.

 On the one hand, leading data-driven organizations in the West (Google, Facebook, Twitter, to name a few) have delivered significant improvements to the ways that individuals can communicate with each other globally.
 On both business and social levels.